Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ✗ All that waiting can also be a source of frustration

-✗ You're a bit of a hostage to weather and strikes
+✗ You're a bit of a hostage to the weather

 ✓ The cheapest way to travel